-The art factory is responsible for the production of costumes, props, and set pieces for the plays.
+The stagedesign group is responsible for the production of costumes, props, and set pieces for the plays.
 They use a variety of materials to create the sets, from paper and cardboard to fabric and wood.
 They also collaborate with the acting teams and media team to create a cohesive look for the play and to ensure that the props and sets are in line with the vision of the play.
 They also work closely with the choreographer and director to ensure that the movement of the actors and actresses is in line with the look of the play.

 The project has often been funded by Comenius, an organization that supports the co-operation of European schools.
 YET has also won several prizes: The 2nd prize in the National Education Award (Netherlands 1998) and twice the European Label Award (Italy 2007, Finland 2008).